crodier/software-blog/_posts/2023-09-22-message-formats.md

 Flatbuffers notably *does not* serialize nulls.
 The flatbuffer wire format will be more efficient than CapNProto.

-Avodinging nulls on the wire comes at a small cost during deserializing the messages; which is to use virtual pointers in the messages.
+Avoiding nulls on the wire comes at a small cost during deserializing the messages; which is to use virtual pointers in the messages.